DarrenCoppinger/milestone-project-4/README.md

     - Each error above is also accompanied by an error message under the navbar of "We were unable to take payment with that card".
 - Check that if the user successfully submits the Payment Details form they are redirected to the Drinks page with the following sucess message displayed under the navbar "You have successfully paid".

+#### Test Search
+- Check that if the user is not logged in creating a search in the search bar will bring them to the login page.
+- Check that if a login in users enters a search term in the search box and clicks the serach button that the search results are presented on the product.html page correctly.

+#### Test Registration
+- Check that the form will only submit when all fields are populated and when the email field container a valid email type entry.
+- Check that when an email that has already been used by another user is entered the error message "Email address must be unique." is display"
+- Check that when an username that has already been used by another user is entered the error message "A user with that username already exists." is display"
+- Check that when the the password and Password Confirmation fields have different entries that the error message "Passwords must match." is displayed.
+- Check that when the user submits a completed registration form they are redirected to the home page where there is a success message of "You have successfully registered!" underneath the navbar.
+- Check that the button under the form area is labelled "Login".
+Check that the button bring the user to the correct location.

+#### Test Login
+- Check that the button under the form area is labelled "Register".
+Check that the button bring the user to the correct location.
+- Check that when the user enters an incorrect username and password combination that the error message "Your username or password is incorrect.
+Note that both fields may be case-sensitive." is displayed under the navbar.
+- Check that when the user submits a completed login form they are redirected to the home page where there is a success message of "You have successfully logged in!" underneath the navbar.

 #### Test Contact
 - Check that all form fields are required to sumbit the contact form.
 - Check that the initial user data of username and email are loaded into the form fields if the user is logged in.